top of page

 By the time December arrives, most people have accumulated a full year of:

-Your nervous system hasn’t had a proper break, and now December wants more from you than any other month.
+Your nervous system hasn’t had a proper break.
+Now, December demands more from you than any other month.
 This is why even normally “small” things feel bigger right now.

 December Increases Cognitive Load

-Your brain is processing far more than usual, which drains mental energy quickly.
+Your brain processes far more than usual, draining mental energy quickly.

 Financial Pressure Activates Survival Mode

-You can be perfectly emotionally healthy and still feel overwhelmed by:
+You can be emotionally healthy and still feel overwhelmed by:

-Money pressure triggers the same biological stress response as any threat - your body reacts as if something dangerous is happening, even if you’re just thinking about your bank account.
+Money pressure triggers a biological stress response.
+Your body reacts as if something dangerous is happening, even if you’re just thinking about your bank account.

 Emotional Triggers Are Stronger